Enter-tainer/zint-wasi/xtask/README.md

 ## Commands

 - `package-plugin`: builds the tiaoma wasm plugin
+  - `--debug`: creates a debug build of the plugin
 - `build-manual`: compiles the manual
 - `package`: packages all requirements needed for publishing

+Command arguments are transitive, which means that running `cargo xtask package --debug` will pass that flag to all task that `package` depends on (i.e. `package-plugin`).

 There are some other internal commands (like `ci`), but they're not meant to be run as part of the normal development process, but instead under very specific